Fitted Wardrobes Cost

 Removing a fitted wardrobe is considerably easier than installing one and is certainly a job that can be done DIY if you take it slow and have help.
 Take the wardrobe apart piece by piece until you get down to the frame.
 From there, you can look for the fixings and remove them with the necessary tools.

-Hiring Contractors to Install Fitted Wardrobes Checklist
+Checklist: Hiring Contractors to Install Fitted Wardrobes in the UK

 When considering any tradesmen to carry out work on your home, it's essential to check them over thoroughly before hiring them: